Surrey County Council

 Creating safe and warm community spaces for winter

-Around 80 Warm Welcome venues will be set up across the county this winter to provide a welcoming location for vulnerable residents to warm up and have a free hot drink or meal, while accessing much-needed energy advice and financial support.
+Around 80 Warm Welcome venues will be set up across the county each winter to provide a welcoming location for vulnerable residents to warm up and have a free hot drink or meal, while accessing much-needed energy advice and financial support.

 We’ve carefully co-designed the programme to ensure all venues are activity-based, with a free hot drink and food (where facilities allow) and as part of the offering.
 The majority of venues are led by communities and volunteers, embedded in libraries, community centres and faith centres.
 It’s extremely important to us that we create a positive experience for those using the service, a place to connect with the local community and encourage residents to support each other.